xia-lab/MetaboAnalystR/README.md

 ## MetaboAnalystR History & Updates

-04-11-2019 - Updated underlying code of MS Peaks to Paths, new functions to create plots to summarize results of mummichog and GSEA analysis, fixed bugs with compound name matching, updated documentation
+04-11-2019 - Version Update: 2.0.1 - updated underlying code of MS Peaks to Paths, new functions to create plots to summarize results of mummichog and GSEA analysis, fixed bugs with compound name matching, updated documentation

 03-25-2019 - Updated MS Peaks to Paths to stop analysis if no significant peaks are identified.
 Updated underlying code with webserver and updated documentation